-This report summarises the status of the activities, presenting: the user requirements that were captured from an initial questionnaire and interviews with relevant communities, the dataset metrics that were developed from those requirements, and the currently supported storage systems and how support is integrated into APEL and the EGI Federation.
+This report summarises the status of the activities, presenting: the user requirements that were captured from an initial questionnaire and interviews with relevant communities, the currently supported storage systems and how support is integrated into APEL and the EGI Federation.
 Finally exploitation, dissemination and future plans are shown.

 User Requirements